 FULL DISTANCE AWARDS

 Awards for top three male and female finishers will take place 30 minutes after the third place male and female have finished.
 There will be no age group awards.
 All soloist who complete the entire race will receive a commemorative coin.
-Any remaining coins will first be awarded to teams who complete the entire race and then relays who complete the entire race.

 HALF AND OLYMPIC DISTANCE AWARDS